ahkscript/awesome-AutoHotkey/README.md

 ## Scripts
-*List of useful AutoHotkey scripts.*
+*List of useful AutoHotkey scripts.
+Script is code that is intended to be used as standalone one and is not meant to be integrated with other code.*

 #### GUI